 POTENTIALLY AVOIDABLE HOSPITALISATIONS*

 Every year thousands of children across New Zealand are admitted to hospital with avoidable illnesses and injuries.
-This indicator looks at the rate of potentially avoidable hospitalisations due to illness for children and young people.
+This indicator looks at the rate of potentially avoidable hospitalisations for children (aged 0-14 years).

 *Note: This is also a Child Poverty Related Indicator